-5% in four years.

-We created a second cohort of students in the Puente Project, doubling the number of new students served by the program, which.
-By adding a second cohort of Phase 1 students in Fall 2016, the Puente Program can increase its impact and visibility on campus.
-Prior to Fall 2016, the Puente Program served approximately 140 students a year, in three different phases.
+Γ Increase degree and Cosmetology, Fire Technology, Electronic & certificate completion Computer Hardware, and Automotive Technology. rates for African Those teams have participated in the Student American and Latino Equity Re-Envisioned Professional Development, in students by 10% in which they discussed how to close equity gaps in four years. educational outcomes.
+While we cannot yet assess the effects of these efforts on degree and certificate completion, participating faculty have been implementing changes in their classrooms.
+For example, in Spring 2017, the Introduction to Electronics course offered PASS sessions to its students.
+Of the 42 students enrolled in the course, 40% attended at least one PASS session.
+Students who attended PASS sessions were more successful than the students who did not; 82% of them received passing grades in the electronics course, compared to only 32% of their peers who did not attend a PASS session.
+E. Transfer: Increase We created a second cohort of students in the transfer rates for Puente Project, doubling the number of new Foster Youth, African students served by the program, which.
+By adding American, Latinos, a second cohort of Phase 1 students in Fall 2016, Pacific Islander, and the Puente Program can increase its impact and identified Disability visibility on campus.
+Prior to Fall 2016, the Puente , students by 5% in four Program served approximately 140 students a years. year, in three different phases.
 With the addition of the second cohort, there will be approximately 175 students each year, a 25% increase in the number students supported.
 In general, Puente students have had higher course success and retention rates than students who are not involved in Puente.
 In Fall 2016, of the 133 course enrollments by Puente students, 83% resulted in passing grades, while the overall success rate for El Camino College (ECC) students was 69%.
+The MESA Personal Success Plan (PSP) has served 132 students to date.
+The majority (63%) of participating students was Latino; 15% were African American; 13% were Asian; 8% were , , , , , , , , , , , , , , , , , , , ,